Alkmene the King's favorite

 The return home

-Alkmene, his little dog, his favorite Italian Greyhound, his dear, his joy, his consolation, lay dead on a small table, covered by a high glass dome, which usually protected a precious clock.
-There she lay, lit by two five-armed candlesticks, which stood on the right and left of the fireplace, and their flames were doubled by the mirror.
+Alkmene, his dog, his Piccolo Levriero Italiano favorite, his darling, his joy, his consolation, lay dead on a small table, covered by a high glass dome, which usually protected a precious clock.
+There she lay, lit by two five-armed candlesticks, which stood on the right and left of the fireplace and their flames were doubled by the mirror.
 She was resting, her delicate head turned towards the interior of the room, lying on her side just as in sleep, the eyelid was raised a little and a dark thread of the iris was visible.
-The ghostly little legs were spread out in a composed and elegant way, side by side, one of the front legs slightly curved, in a coquettish way.
-The pale mantle glistened with silky reflections under the warm candlelight.
+Her ghostly little legs were spread elegantly, side by side, one of her front legs slightly curved, coquettishly.
+Her pale coat glistened with silky reflections under the warm candlelight.
 At first it wasn't a sad sight at all.
-It was almost impossible to believe the news of this death, it was almost to be called!
+It was almost impossible to believe the news of this death, it almost had to be called!
 “Alkmene Alkmene!”, And she would immediately jump on her legs!
-Yet, Alkmene had already been buried, she had already been in the grave.
+Yet, Alkmene had already been buried, she had already been in her grave.